Fashion District Philadelphia

-Fashion District Philadelphia is a shopping mall in Philadelphia, Pennsylvania, United States, located in Center City along Market Street.
-It opened in 2019 on the site of a previous mall known as The Gallery and later renamed The Gallery at Market East.
+Fashion District Philadelphia, referred to by some locals simply as Fashion District, is a downtown regional mall in Philadelphia, Pennsylvania, United States, located in Center City along Market Street.
+It opened in September 2019 on the site of a previous mall known as The Gallery at Market East.
+It was also formerly known as Fashion Outlets of Philadelphia during planning.